 After Babangida removed Buhari from power, Gani Fawehinmi, a prolific Nigerian lawyer, set to revive the investigation of Gloria Okon’s case but ended up crashing into the walls of Haliru Akilu and Kunle Togun, top security agents of Gen. Ibrahim Babangida.

 In the absence of no conclusion on Gloria Okon’s case, several speculations began to spread like wildfire among Nigerians.
-Some believed that Gloria Okon was working for the first lady, Mariam Babangida, and Okon was killed so that she won’t reveal the secret.
+Some believed that Gloria Okon was working for the first lady, Mariam Babangida, and she was killed so the cat won’t be let out of the bag.
 Some people also believed that Gloria Okon’s death was faked and the corpse sent to her family was not hers.
 It was also said that she was living her normal life over the seas while portrayed dead in Nigeria.

-Till today, the mysterious case of Gloria Okon has not been solved and no one seem not to be interested in re-opening the closed case; permanently closed case?
+Till today, the mysterious case of Gloria Okon has not been solved and no one seems not to be interested in reopening the closed case.
+Will the case be reopened?
 A question worth asking!